caribec/caribec/README.md

 My name is Carissa, and I am a Computer Science student @ UH specializing in Software Design!

 - 🔭 I’m currently working on a weather application that pulls real time data
-- 🌱 I’m currently learning python, and javascript
+- 🌱 I’m currently learning swift

 <!--